SethNC/rplt/README.md

 Want to use your own imagery (e.g., drone orthomosaic)?
 Process your drone images with [webodm.net](https://webodm.net/) and choose the option to generate tiles.
 These can be added locally with 'file://local directory/{z},{x}/{y}.png' or from a web location if tiles are on a server.

-Already have an orthiomosaci?
+Already have an orthomosaic?
 Use QGIS to generate the tiles.
-Open the processing tool box (clt+alt+T), under raster tools choose 'Generate XYZ Tiles (Directory)' and then follow the prompts.
+Open the processing tool box (Ctrl+Alt+T), under raster tools choose 'Generate XYZ Tiles (Directory)' and then follow the prompts.

 Be sure you know the format of your tiles.
 If in TMS form be sure to use a '-y' value such as this example '{z}/{x}/{-y}.png`.